 This faculty member will read the completed proposal and give the student feedback.
-This can be the same faculty member who gave the student feedback during the PATH 640 course.
+This can be the same faculty member who gave student feedback in PATH 640 course.

-Completion of the Oral Qualifying Examination (Spring of Year 2):
+Completion of the Oral Qualifying Examination (Spring, 2025). of the Oral Qualifying Examination (Spring, Year 2):